Submitted by on

 FedRAMP High Impact Level

-Until 2016, federal government agencies were only allowed to contract with CSPs for work at the low and moderate impact levels.
+Until 2016, federal government agencies were only permitted to contract with CSPs for work at the low and moderate impact levels.
 With the addition of the FedRAMP high impact level, federal agencies can use CSPs for high-risk systems and data.

 FedRAMP Moderate Impact Level